RegionInternational. Neutral scientific reference — not offered for sale here.

 anti-inflammatory / immunoregulationcircadian (SCN)vasodilation / bronchodilationneuroprotection(gray-market: CIRS / mold-illness "capstone" therapy)

 A profoundly important natural hormone — sold for a narrow, single-investigator gray-market niche.
 This entry is a study in contrast.
-Three threads: (1) VIP is a real endogenous neuropeptide with huge, well-established physiology — it's literally a master regulator of the brain's circadian clock; (2
+Three threads: (1) VIP is a real endogenous neuropeptide with huge, well-established physiology — it's literally a master regulator of the brain's circadian clock; (2) yet its gray-market use is almost entirely one thing — a nasal spray in the "CIRS / mold-illness" protocol of a single physician (Ryan Shoemaker), where nearly all the human data come from that one investigator; (3) the honest gap between "fundamentally important molecule" and "proven niche therapy" is the whole lesson — plus a regulatory twist: the FDA has moved to remove VIP from the list of compoundable drugs.

 In brief